SabreTools/MPF/CHANGELIST.md

 - Better handle interface constants
 - Make StringEventArgs internally consistent
 - Remove use of "this" in ProcessingQueue
+- Use proper private variable naming in ProcessingQueue

 ### 3.1.9a (2024-05-21)